bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1205_two_phase_init.md

 ## Conclusion
-Great, to be honest, I haven't used two phase init in my previous apps before, but I just wanted to make sure when you read someone's code, you are ready to rock and roll.
-But, you could create a program that allow you to convert easily.
+Great, to be honest, I haven't used two phase init in my previous apps before.
+I just wanted to make sure when you read someone's code, you are ready to rock and roll.

-The Mars Climate robot launched by NASA on December 11, 1998 to study the Martian climate, Martian atmosphere, and surface changes and to act as the communications relay in the Mars .However, on September 23, 1999, communication with the spacecraft was lost as the spacecraft went into orbital insertion, due to ground-based computer software which produced output in non-SI units of pound (force)-seconds (lbf·s) instead of the SI units of newton-seconds (N·s) $327.6 million total gone.
+So, let's go back to the introduction.
+Why this is important.
+The Mars Climate robot launched by NASA in 1998 to study the Mars.
+However, a year later,  communication with the spacecraft was lost as the spacecraft, due to ground-based computer software which produced output in non-SI units of pound instead of the SI units of newton. $327.6 million gone.
+The two phase init could have been useful.

 #### Stay Connected
 If you'd like to be on my mailing list and receive personal updates on upcoming books and courses, feel free to send me an email at `bobleesj@gmail.com`